 - Humanities: History of Art and Architecture

-- Natural Sciences: Biological Sciences, Chemistry, Neuroscience, Psychology, Mathematics
+- Natural Sciences: Biological Sciences, Chemistry, Mathematics, Neuroscience, Psychology

 - Social Sciences: Anthropology, Economics

-Each fellow will be matched with a faculty mentor and a graduate student mentor in their academic field.
+Each Fellow enjoys mentoring by a multigenerational community of faculty and graduate students to support a process of self-empowerment and of conceptualizing graduate studies.
 The Fellows also form a small, supportive community across the disciplines and participate in cross-departmental mentoring events.
 Fellows will enroll in a fulltime load of between 9 and 12 graduate or upper-division undergraduate credits per term, often in a combination of formal courses and directed research.
 If they decide to apply to our doctoral programs (and we hope they will) and if they gain admission, up to 12 graduate credits may be counted towards degree requirements with department approval; alternatively, certain degree requirements may be waived.

-Please direct any questions to Philippa Carter at email@example.com.
+Please direct any questions to program director Philippa Carter at email@example.com.